Draft evasion: Prominent people arguably manipulating the system

 Former Republican presidential nominee Mitt Romney's deferment has been questioned.
 The LDS Church eventually agreed to cap the number of missionary deferments it sought for members in any one region.
 After Romney dropped out of Stanford University and was about to lose his student deferment, he decided to become a missionary; and the LDS Church in his home state of Michigan chose to give him one of that state's missionary deferments.
 In a Salon article from 2007, journalist Joe Conason noted that Romney's father had been governor of Michigan at the time.

 Attention has also been paid to independent Senator Bernie Sanders's failure to serve.
 In an article in The Atlantic, it was reported that, after graduating from the University of Chicago in 1964, and moving back to New York City, the future candidate for the Democratic Presidential nomination applied for conscientious objector status – even though as Sanders acknowledged to the reporter, he was not religious.
 (Sanders was opposed to the Vietnam War.
 At the time, however, CO status was granted entirely on the basis of religious opposition to all war.)
 Sanders's CO status was denied.
 Nevertheless, a "lengthy series of hearings, an FBI investigation and numerous postponements and delays" took him to age 26 at which point he was no longer eligible for the draft.
 In a 2015 book critical of Sanders, journalist Harry Jaffe revisited that portion of the Atlantic article, emphasizing that by the time Sanders's "numerous hearings" had run their course he was "too old to be drafted".

-Donald Trump, who served as President of the United States from 2017 to 2021, graduated from college in the spring of 1968, and became eligible for military service.
+U.S. president Donald Trump graduated from college in the spring of 1968, and became eligible for military service.
 Trump however, due to a personal friend of his father's, a medical doctor, was granted a diagnosis of bone spurs in his heels.
-The diagnosis allowed Trump to receive a medical deferment, and the future President was able to avoid serving his country in the military during the Vietnam War.
+The diagnosis allowed Trump to receive a medical deferment.